-If you want to keep your data completely segregated from other users and if you want to control where the data center for your Catalyst environment and disaster recovery are located then you should purchase the Catalyst Private Cloud.
+If you want to keep your data completely segregated from other users, and you want to control where the data center for your Catalyst environment and disaster recovery are located, then you should purchase the Catalyst Private Cloud.

 - Setting up private cloud